 sound... and light... and electricity... and simple machines...
 AND earth science

 This 1 to 2 hour program will introduce your students to the scientific principles of sound based on the current state standards.
-Following an engaging instructional session presented by a certified and experienced science teacher, your students will explore our sound stations loaded with hands-on sound tools.
+Following an engaging instructional session, your students will explore our sound stations loaded with hands-on sound tools.
 Your Students Will Learn:

 - What is sound energy

 - How does sound travel through different media